lfurtkevicova/gislab-my-notes/docs/start.rst

 Let's get started
 *****************

-You may be coming to :ref:`GIS.lab <about>` from another operating system, and we expect that you are probably familiar with browsing the Web, writing documents, sending email and doing other jobrelated tasks with your computer.
+You may be coming to :ref:`GIS.lab <about>` from various operating system, but we expect that you are probably familiar with browsing the Web, writing documents, sending email and doing other jobrelated tasks with your computer.
 Whether you’re somewhat experienced or completely new to computers, this documentation should be very useful for you.